austintackaberry/jobsort/README.md

 # jobSort()

-jobSort() is a web application that asynchronously calls github jobs API, scrapes Stack Overflow jobs, and queries a MySQL database for Hacker News data.
+jobSort() is a web application that queries a MySQL database for Hacker News data.
 A separate node app scrapes Hacker News and populates the database hourly.
 The job listings are sorted by which languages the user knows and how familiar the user is with each of them.
 Optimized for desktop and mobile.

 ## Getting Started